jnoortheen/jnoortheen/README.md

 - ⚡ Fun fact: ...
 -->

-- 💼 I am a freelancer by profession, developing web and desktop apps.
+- 💼 I am a freelancer, developing web and desktop apps.
 - ⚡ I contribute back to the open source community as much as possible, especially the things I use regularly.
 - 📫 Contact:
   - :office: [LinkedIn](https://www.linkedin.com/in/jnoortheen/)